-Telangana TS Inter Advanced Supply results 2018 to be declared soon at bie.telangana.gov.in
+Telangana TS Inter Supply results 2018 declared, check at results.cgg.gov.in

-TS Inter supplementary result 2018: Telangana Intermediate supplementary exams are over and the Board of Intermediate Education Telangana State (TSBIE) will publish the results at bie.telangana.gov.in.
+TS Inter supplementary result 2018: Telangana Intermediate supplementary exams are over and the Board of Intermediate Education Telangana State (TSBIE) has published the results today at bie.telangana.gov.in and results.cgg.gov.in.
 The result will also be hosted at manabadi.com and school9.com.
 The supplementary exams were conducted from May 14 to May 22, 2018.
 Last year, the result of supplementary exams was declared on June 9.
 A total of 4.14 lakh candidates appeared for the second year exams and 2.75 lakh passed it.
 Similarly, the first year exam was held for a total of 4,75,874 candidates of which 2.70 lakh passed.
 The overall pass percentage for first-year stood at 54 per cent and second-year stood at 65.5 per cent.
 Girls outshine the boys by securing 67 per cent in the second year and 63.5 per cent in the first year of the inter exams.

 Read | Top 25 Universities in India